mishiesmunchies/mishiesmunchies.github.io/_posts/2022-03-07-new-webpage.md

 ---
 layout: post
-title: "mishiesmunchies.github.io is live!"
+title: "Our website is live!"
 author: "Michelle Luong"
 categories: blog, announcements
 tags: [blog, announcements]
 image: mm-logo.png
 ---

-Introducing a new webpage.
-This will be a new space where I will have my updated menus, order dates, blogs, and much more!
+Introducing a new website for Mishie's Munchies.
+This will be a new space where we will showcase our products, menus, order dates, blogs, and much more!